-Please note that these illustrations are meant to show system piping concept only, the installer is responsible for all equipment and detailing required by local codes.
+Please note that these illustrations are meant to show system piping concept only, the installer is responsible for all equipment.
+The installer must follow all manufacturer's instructions for each system component.
+The installer is responsible for compliance with local codes.

-Figure 6-7 Single Boiler - Primary/Secondary Piping
+Figure 6-8 Single Boiler - Primary/Secondary Piping

 Indirect water heaters are capable of transferring a limited number of Btu's into the water.
-Ensure boiler output does not exceed indirect water heater transfer capabilities.
+Ensure boiler output does not not exceed indirect water heater transfer capabilities.

-Please note that these illustrations are meant to show system piping concept only, the installer is responsible for all equipment and detailing required by local codes.
+Please note that these illustrations are meant to show system piping concept only, the installer is responsible for all equipment.
+The installer must follow all manufacturer's instructions for each system component.
+The installer is responsible for compliance with local codes.